 How Long Does The Test Take?

 The test is not timed.
 Students should take as long as necessary to verify the accuracy of answers before they are submitted.
-This is important, because, once an answer has been selected and confirmed, students cannot return to that question to alter it.
-As such, the total duration of time fluctuates from one to two hours depending on the individual student.
+Once an answer has been selected and confirmed, students cannot return to that question to alter it.
+Many students manage to complete the ACCUPLACER test within an hour-and-a-half to two hours.

 When Do Scores Expire?